spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-streams.md

 - Configure all of the applications input and output destinations.
 - Configure the common name of a shared consumer group property to ensure there is appropriate separation or cooperation of consumers on a destination.
 - Configure several properties that enable application identification and publishing of metrics information for monitoring purposes.
-- Configure the connection to your messaging middleware and create destinations, manage balance, scale, and partitioning.
+- Configure the connection to your messaging middleware, create destinations, and configure scaling and partitioning characteristics.
 - Create the necessary platform resources to run the applications.

-When you deploy a collection of streaming applications as part of a stream with Spring Cloud Data Flow, the system handles all of these configuration tasks for you and creates the necessary infrastructure resources to run your application on the target platform.
+When you deploy a collection of streaming applications as part of a stream definition in Spring Cloud Data Flow, the system handles all of these configurations for you and creates the necessary infrastructure resources to run your application on the target platform.
 Various deployment properties let you customize the deployment (for example, setting common properties such as memory resources, platform specific properties such as the buildpack on Cloud Foundry, or setting Labels on Kubernetes deployments).

 ## Orchestrating Streaming Apps